 Integrate Your Monitoring System With PagerDuty Using Events API V2

 PagerDuty's Events API V2 lets you push events from your monitoring systems to PagerDuty.
-You can push such events when there is a triggered, updated, or resolved incident.
+You can push such events when an incident is triggered, updated, or resolved.

-You can either use any of the PagerDuty client SDKs to send events, or roll out your own.
+You can use any of the PagerDuty client SDKs to send events or roll out your own.

 A typical event push will look look like this (example in NodeJS):